Welcome to today's edition of the Rush 24-7 podcast.

 Because he wants to rope Congress in on this with whatever happens.

-The White House has a clear strategy for dealing with ISIS, and a majority calls its emphasis on diplomacy a half-hearted effort to deal with the problem.
+Fox News poll released yesterday finds voters doubt the White House has a clear strategy for dealing with ISIS, and a majority calls its emphasis on diplomacy a half-hearted effort to deal with the problem.

-73% of voters say the White House does not have a clear strategy for defeating ISIS, which is up from uh 64% who felt that way less than five months ago.
+73% of voters say the White House does not have a clear strategy for defeating ISIS, which is up from 64% who felt that way less than five months ago.

-And in a way, part of me is surprised that Fox could find enough people who know what ISIS is.
+You know, I see a poll like this, and I frankly, I'm shocked in a way, part of me is surprised that Fox could find enough people who know what ISIS is.

 Well, no, that's not it.

-They can find enough people who know enough to be able to answer a question about Obama's strategy regarding ISIS.
+He could find enough people who know enough to be able to answer a question about Obama's strategy regarding ISIS.

-I mean, I'm I hope it's true.
+I mean, I hope it's true.

 I wish it were 100%.